IDEA Faculty Guide

 Complete your Faculty Information Form (FIF)

 Prior to the end of the term, you will receive an email notifying you that you can access the IDEA system online to complete the faculty information form (FIF) for each of your courses.
 The fundamental reason for completing the FIF is to identify which of the 12 IDEA objectives are (E)ssential or (I)mportant for your course.
 These decisions will impact how your results are calculated.
-You will also answer several contextual questions that impact your results by statistically controlling for factors you are unable to influence.
+If you have provided default FIF information for your course(s) to the IR office, this will be saved in the IDEA system and will be pre-populated each term.
+The FIF will also ask several contextual questions that impact your results by statistically controlling for factors you are unable to influence.

 IDEA has published a four-part series of blog entries to guide you in completing the FIF: